cs-fullstack-fall-2018/android-intents-cw-cmadisonne/README.md

 A) The second Activity is added as a Java class.
 You still need to add the XML layout file.

 B) The second Activity XML layout file is created and a Java class added.
 You still need to define the class signature.

-C) The second Activity is added as a Java class, the XML layout file is created, and the AndroidManifest.xml file is changed to declare a second Activity.
+My Answer --> C) The second Activity is added as a Java class, the XML layout file is created, and the AndroidManifest.xml file is changed to declare a second Activity.

 D) The second Activity XML layout file is created, and the AndroidManifest.xml file is changed to declare a second Activity.